michaelgfalk/mpce-database-reform/README.md

 In the coming months, the updated version of the FBTEE database will be available online, and the raw SQL will be freely available to download.
 Please check back here, or at [our project blog](https://frenchbooktrade.wordpress.com/) for updates.

+## MMF-2

+The schema included in this repo contains table definitions for the MMF-2 database.
+But it does not import the data into the tables, and the SQL does not necessarily represent the most up-to-date version of the schema.
+Please see the [mmf-parser project](https://github.com/michaelgfalk/mmf-parser) for the latest build scripts for the **MMF-2**.

 ## Credits

 * **Michael Falk** (maintainer), Developer and Research Project Manager, Digital Humanities Research Group, Western Sydney University